 - Causes: Repetitive jumping and/or kicking can place lots of strain on the tendons.
 This weakens the tendon and makes it prone to further damage.

 - Symptoms: The most common symptoms include pain below the knee braces, especially after prolonged rest or activity.
 Morning stiffness is also one of the critical symptoms.

 - Treatment: Rest from knee-related activities and using a kneecap gives temporary relief in case of Jumper’s knee.
 In severe cases, surgery is preferred.

-Knee Arthritis is the most common of the causes of knee pain in people over the age of 50.
+Knee Arthritis is the most common of the causes of pain in knee is people over the age of 50.

 - Causes: Knee Arthritis is caused by wear and tear to the cartilage that lines the joint, leading to friction and inflammation between the joint bones.
 Injuries of the knee can also cause arthritis.

 - Symptoms: Arthritis in the knee can progressively cause pain, swelling, weakness, limited movement and difficulty with everyday activities.